GL-Li/vimwiki/Linux.md

 ### QA: how to set up computer so can be connected with ssh

+- Install on Ubuntu host:
     - `$ sudo apt install openssh-server` on the host computer
+    - `$ sudo systemctl enable openssh` if not enabled automatically after installation
+- Install on Fedora host:
+    - `$ sudo dnf install openssh-server`
+    - `$ sudo systemctl enable sshd`.
+It is named as `sshd`
+- From client
     - `$ ssh usrname@192.168.0.12` to ssh to the host computer from another computer.

 ### QA: how to check hostname and ip address